mattman-ps/PSConfigResolver/README.md

 - See [Usage Examples](#usage-examples) for more detailed scenarios
 - Read [Configuration File Formats](#configuration-file-formats) to understand supported formats
+- Review [Export-ExpandedConfig (Public)](#export-expandedconfig-public) for optional sensitive-data scanning with PSSecretScanner
 - Check [Best Practices](#best-practices) for production use
 - Review [Troubleshooting](#troubleshooting) if you encounter issues